 Becky recently ask this question on the VBAC Facts Community:”I read somewhere that the risk of uterine rupture is actually higher during pregnancy than during birth.
 Does anyone have a source for this?”

 While these statements are very comforting, as birth myths tend to be, they are false comparisons.
-We can accurately and fairly compare the risks of a TOLAC to the risks of a repeat cesarean or the risks of a first time time.
+We can accurately and fairly compare the risks of a planned VBAC to the risks of a repeat cesarean or the risks of a first time parent.
 However, it is a misleading to compare the risks of birth to non-birth events.